DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 I needed to test this hypothesis.
 And I found my laboratory in the most unlikely of places: a temporary city built on radical self-expression in the Nevada desert.

-## Chapter 4: Clue 3: The Laboratory in the Desert
+## Chapter 4: The Laboratory in the Desert

 The house I lived in in the Bay wasn’t a house.
 It was a launch pad.
 Costumes drying over chairs, a welding rig in the garage, glitter in the grout of the kitchen tile.
 I didn’t go looking for a festival.
 It found me and dragged me into its gravity well until I was strapped to a car seat at 3 a.m. driving east with coffee and a list of strangers’ names.